MightyCreak/mesamatrix/README.md

 # Installation

-Three steps are required to install mesamatrix on your server.
+Three steps are required to install Mesamatrix on your server.

 ## Prerequisites